 THE FUTURE FOR GREAT APES

-Over the last two months, there have been numerous reports from around the world about animals testing positive for COVID-19.
-Various pet cats and dogs have contracted the disease.
-At the Bronx Zoo, four lions and three tigers are now recovering from the infection.
-Conservationists and zookeepers are especially concerned about endangered great apes: gorillas, chimpanzees, bonobos, and chimpanzees.
+During the pandemic, there were numerous reports from around the world about animals testing positive for COVID-19.
+Various pet cats and dogs contracted the disease.
+At the Bronx Zoo, four lions and three tigers recovered from the infection.
+Conservationists and zookeepers were especially concerned about endangered great apes: gorillas, chimpanzees, bonobos, and chimpanzees.
 These close relatives of man are known to be susceptible to airborne respiratory diseases including tuberculosis and influenza.

-The pandemic has also augmented non-biological threats to the world’s great ape populations.
+The pandemic also augmented non-biological threats to the world’s great ape populations.
 In many places, these animals depend on human beings to preserve their habitats and inhibit poaching.
 Newsweek recently reported on the situation in Uganda’s Bwindi Impenetrable National Forest, which is home to half of Earth’s mountain gorillas.
-The collapse in ecotourism has created major budget shortfalls for conservation organizations that work in the area, and has devastated local economies that depend on visits from foreign tourists.
-Additionally, economic pressures caused by the pandemic appear to be causing a spike in illegal hunting, not just by poachers who hope to cash in on the international trade for endangered animals, but by villagers who are finding themselves more dependent on bushmeat.
+The lockdown-related collapse in ecotourism created major budget shortfalls for conservation organizations that work in the area, and devastated local economies that depend on visits from foreign tourists.
+Additionally, economic pressures caused by the pandemic appear to have caused a spike in illegal hunting, not just by poachers who hope to cash in on the international trade for endangered animals, but by villagers who are finding themselves more dependent on bushmeat.

 The good news is that, in these uncertain times, there is a plethora of conservancies, foundations, and generous philanthropists who are working to protect our beloved great apes and their glorious natural habitats.
 Read on to learn about how people around the planet are taking action, and how you can easily contribute to conservation efforts.

 The Virunga Fund